30. November 2017

 Lesung: „Gefährliche Empfehlungen“

 My name is Tom Hillenbrand.
-Most of the time, I am writing - mostly novels, but also some non-fiction (scroll down for a list of my books).
+Most of the time, I am writing - mainly novels, but also some non-fiction (scroll down for a list of my books).
 Before I morphed into a full-time novelist, I covered technology and business for DER SPIEGEL’s online edition, Financial Times Deutschland and others.
 I live in Munich which is in Bavaria which is in Germany (kind of).
 When I am not writing, chances are you will find me at the gym or in a dungeon (not the whips-and-latex-kind, but the geeks-with-odd-shaped-dice-and-soda-kind).

 My literary agent is Rebekka Göpfert.